LennartHennigs/RG35XX-H-Notes/README.md

 - You can define keys to be mapped to buttons (for keyboard controlled system, e.g. Amstrad).
 - To see the current configuration `SELECT > View Pad to Keyboard Information`.
 - To edit it: `A (long press) > Edit PadToKey Profile`.
-- This will create a configuration file in your ROMs folder, either a `.p2k.cfg`or a `.keys` file.
+- This will create a configuration file in your `roms/` folder, either a `.p2k.cfg`or a `.keys` file.
 - `.p2k.cfg` files have a [config style format](https://wiki.recalbox.com/en/advanced-usage/pad-to-keyboard).

 ``` cfg